jgravan/routes_controller_exercise/README.md

 Visit this url: [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
 Then open up the readme.md you copied onto your local machine and fill out this information:

-HTTP verb used in this request:
+HTTP verb used in this request: GET
-URL:
+URL: /users
-Controller Name:
+Controller Name: UsersController#index
-Controller Action:
+Controller Action: Processing as HTML
-View File Name:
+View File Name: users/index.html.erb
-Layout File Name:
+Layout File Name: application.html.erb
-Response code of the request:
+Response code of the request: 200 OK

 You should also notice a new line or two that we didn't see before, what is it (copy and paste, hint: after User Load) ?

 Why do you think this line is there?

+Because it executed SQL to get the list of users from the DB.

 Save and commit your answers.

+## ------------> completed this section -------------- ##

 # 3) Putting data in your Views